Badhouse-Ventures/Master-Plan/README.md

 ### Who are we?

-The Badhouse team is not yet finalised, nor is our website, as we have not officially launched!
-So far, the team we're building tentatively includes ex-founders, ex-consultants, a PhD, a solution architect, those that have had roles on the investment side of the table, men, women, and those who have lived in North America, Europe, Asia, and Africa.
+The Badhouse team is not yet finalised, as we have not officially started incubating our first cohort of ventures!
+So far, the team we're building tentatively includes ex-founders, ex-consultants, former researchers, product managers, those that have had roles on the investment side of the table, men, women, and those who have lived in North America, Europe, and Asia.

 For now, if you'd like to get in touch with us, feel free to reach out to: hello[at]badhouse.ca